Into Thin Air – Jon Krakauer’s eye-witness account of the 1996 Everest disaster – reveals the dark legacy of the world’s highest mountain.

 Into Thin Air is a long-form poem to Everest and human endeavour.
 It doesn’t shy away from beauty and ugliness, and that’s a potent, haunting combination.

-Jon Krakauer, Into Thin Air: A Personal Account of the Everest Disaster.
-Pan Books (2011)
+Into Thin Air: A Personal Account of the Everest Disaster (1997), by Jon Krakauer

-- Into the Wild, by Jon Krakauer (same author)
+- Into the Wild, Under the Banner of Heaven (same author)